Wicked Winter Survival Adaptations

 Birds that overwinter in cold climates grow additional feathers when the cold sets in and will fluff them up to create air pockets that increase insulation by trapping heat.

-A few species, such as Tufted Titmice and Eastern Bluebirds, will huddle together to further reduce heat loss.
+A few species, like Eastern Bluebirds, will huddle together to further reduce heat loss.

 Similarly, most mammals grow additional fur in winter and many also huddle for warmth.
 Usually, they do so with their own kind, but otters may take up residence in a beaver lodge or muskrat den to escape the cold—even if it's already occupied!